Creams, Arnica Gel, Compounded Topical Pain Medications for TMJ, Muscle and Nerve Pain

 What are the common ingredients in topical medications?

 One commonly applied topical medication ingredient is lidocaine in the form of lidocaine patches (Lidoderm®), which are used in the treatment of peripheral neuropathic pain.
 Another commonly used topical ingredient is capsaicin, which can be very helpful in the treatment of burning mouth syndrome.
-Overall, many medications may be added to a topical compound, and they range from anti-inflammatory medications (ketoprofen, etc.), anti-histamines, membrane stabilizers (gabapentin / Neurontin®, pregnable / Lyrica®, carbamazepine / Tegretol®, oxcarbazepine / Trileptal®) to tricyclic antidepressants (amitriptyline / Elavil®, nortriptyline / Pamelor®, etc.).
+Overall, many medications may be added to a topical compound, and they range from anti-inflammatory medications (ketoprofen, etc.), anti-histamines, membrane stabilizers (gabapentin / Neurontin®, pregabalin / Lyrica®, carbamazepine / Tegretol®, oxcarbazepine / Trileptal®) to tricyclic antidepressants (amitriptyline / Elavil®, nortriptyline / Pamelor®, etc.).
+Additionally, there are naturally-derived creams such as CBD, arnica, and magnesium which appear promising.

 When do you use topical medications (in the form of ointments or creams) instead of pills?